nathanleclaire/new_blog/content/blog/2013/10/27/5-cool-unix-hacks-for-fun-and-productivity.markdown

 CTRL-P/CTRL-N have a lot of synergy with the next tip as well, as touched upon briefly in the above paragraph.

-{% img /images/five-tips/ctrl-n-vim.jpeg And you barely need to leave the home row. %}
+{{% img src="/images/five-tips/ctrl-n-vim.jpeg" caption="And you barely need to leave the home row. " %}}

 # exuberant ctags